bartcui/Game-Engine-Rust/README.md

 - **↑ / ↓**: Move selection up or down
 - **Enter**: Confirm the highlighted option

-Player input is captured each turn and translated into intent components rather than directly mutating game state.
+Player input is captured each turn and translated into intent components rather than directly mutating the game state.
 This keeps input handling deterministic and makes replay/ghost runs straightforward, since the game can re-simulate from logged intents rather than relying on real-time input timing.

 Developers can remap keys or add new actions by modifying the input systems for gameplay in **gather_player_input** function in **intents.rs** or UI navigation in **menu_input_system** function in **scenes/mod.rs**.